 underworld of 1886 New York City.
 The architect struggles under extreme duress and blackmail,

-pay his oldest son's gambling debts by organizing thefts from the homes of his
+to pay his oldest son's gambling debts by organizing thefts from the homes of his well-to-do clients.

 Girl Waits With Gun, a novel by Amy Stewart

 This is a slice of life story I very much enjoyed - part mystery, part family tale of a woman coming